Category Archives: Learn Spanish Online

 Image for: “Esta es mi cara”

-Spanish Story for Children: Maggie + the Squirrel
+Spanish Story for Kids: Maggie + the Squirrel

 Maggie and the Squirrel

-KS2 Spanish Story about a squirrel stealing from a bird feeder.
-The story emphasises the value of listening, highlights adverbs, and encourages an interest in nature.
+Friendly nature story in Spanish using verbs in the 3rd person present tense about a squirrel trying to steal from a bird feeder that is guarded by a little dog.
+The story emphasises the value of listening and encourages an interest in nature.

 Adverbs describe Verbs